rust-lang/cargo/src/doc/book/src/03-05-build-scripts.md

-Most of the functionality of this build script is easily refactorable into common dependencies, so our build script isn’t quite as intimidating as this description!
+Most of the functionality of this build script is easily refactorable into common dependencies, so our build script isn’t quite as intimidating as this descriptions!
 In reality it’s expected that build scripts are quite succinct by farming logic such as above to build dependencies.